erikpaasonen/msm/README.markdown

 - POSIX filesystem semantics
 - `/dev/shm` or equivalent for RAM disk features

+### Minecraft Version Support

+MSM supports **Minecraft 1.7.0 and later** (Java Edition).
+This includes all modern versions through the upcoming year-based versioning (e.g., `25.1`).

+Servers running Minecraft 1.6.x or earlier are no longer supported.
+The original bash MSM supported 1.2.0+, but the Go rewrite drops pre-1.7 support to avoid complexity of handling differences in log file location and format.

 ### Dependencies

 - **GNU screen** (required) - console/process management